jetsonsystems/MediaManagerStorage/README.md

 ## touchdb / couchdb

 Documents which we intend to sync accross multiple instances of PLM are stored in TouchDB locally on the Desktop and remotely in CouchDB.
 See [MediaManagerStorage/lib/touchdb/README](https://github.com/jetsonsystems/MediaManager/blob/master/MediaManagerStorage/lib/touchdb/README.md) for more details.

+## file-cache

+Cache of user files which are accessed by the application and cannot be packaged with the application in the assets directory.
+For example, images stored as attachments in TouchDB can be cached in order to reduce load on TouchDB and allow the application to simply access the assets off of the local filesystem.
+See [MediaManagerStorage/lib/file-cache/README](https://github.com/jetsonsystems/MediaManager/blob/master/MediaManagerStorage/lib/file-cache/README.md) for more details.

 ## gdrive
 An interface is provided to store documents or assets on Google Drive.
 See [MediaManagerStorage/lib/gdrive/README](https://github.com/jetsonsystems/MediaManager/blob/master/MediaManagerStorage/lib/gdrive/README.md)